dansanderson/picotool/README.md

 To install the `picotool` tools and libraries:

+1. Install [Python 3](https://www.python.org/) version 3.4 or later, if necessary. (picotool has not been tested with Python 2.)
 1. Download and unpack [the zip archive](https://github.com/dansanderson/picotool/archive/master.zip), or use Git to clone [the Github repository](https://github.com/dansanderson/picotool).
    * Unpacking the zip archive creates a root directory named `picotool-master`.
-When cloning the repo, this is just `picotool`, or whatever you named it when you cloned it.
+   * When cloning the repo, this is just `picotool`, or whatever you named it when you cloned it.
-1. Install [Python 3](https://www.python.org/) version 3.4 or later, if necessary. (picotool has not been tested with Python 2.)
+1. Change to the unpacked archive or clone directory from the above step.
-1. To enable PNG support, install the [PyPNG library](https://github.com/drj11/pypng):
+1. Install the software:
    ```
-   python3 -m pip install pypng
+   python3 setup.py install
    ```

 ## Using picotool